 Touted by JazzTimes Magazine as a jazz talent "...whose imprint and vitality has already been quite visible...”
 Shana’s style and sound as been described as a blend of Dianne Reeves, Joni Mitchell, and Tracy Chapman, with an efficient complexity that is reminiscent of Bill Withers.
 ChamberSoul™ best describes what the listener should expect when experiencing Shana's music.
 "I’m intrinsically drawn to "real" instruments, with resonance, tone and depth that can sound without amplification.
 Whenever and however possible, I always try to set a tone of acoustic intimacy with my colleagues on stage, and also with the audience, so that the music, performers and audience feel close and tangible, no matter the size the venue."

-A front-line advocate for arts education, Shana is a teaching artist The Smith Center for Performing Arts and Southern Nevada Wolf Trap Institute for Early Learning Through the Arts, and incorporates workshops, outreach and artist-in-residence opportunities whenever possible, wherever in the world her performances take her.
+A front-line advocate for arts education, Shana has been a teaching artist with United Arts Council of Raleigh/Wake County NC, The Smith Center for Performing Arts - Las Vegas, NV and Southern Nevada Wolf Trap Institute for Early Learning Through the Arts.
+She incorporates artist-in-residences, workshops and community outreach opportunities whenever possible, wherever in the world her performances take her.

 "...beautiful intensity exudes from the "chambersoul" of Shana Tucker, a singer-songwriter whose main instrument is the cello.
 Her original gumbo of jazz, folk and R&B evokes the spirit of Bill Withers and Esperanza Spalding." -- INDYWEEK

 "Of her distinctive cello-plucking style, one also adopted by the late Wilmington native Percy Heath of the Modern Jazz Quartet, 'It kind of came as a default.
 What I respond to most in music is the bass line, kind of a by-product of playing with orchestras,' Tucker said." -- STAR NEWS